DUNE/p3s/sandbox/README.md

 interfaces and semantics.

-# None of the scripts or data samples in this folder are guaranteed or expected to work
+None of the scripts or data samples in this folder are guaranteed or expected to work, and are kept here for record and experimentation purposes.